High School Completion

 (Note: Students with high TOEFL or IELTS scores do not need to take ESL classes.
 Please click here to see the minimum scores.)

-Shoreline contracts with two local homestay companies called ABODE and USA International, Inc. which have successfully placed thousands of students from all over the world with host families in the Seattle area.
+Shoreline works with three local homestay companies, ABODE, American Homestay Network, and USA International, Inc., which have successfully placed thousands of students from all over the world with host families in the Seattle area.
 These families are carefully screened and every effort is made to choose a good match according to individual needs and preferences.
 Visit our housing page for more information.